Keeping the kids entertained all summer can be an expensive endeavor. Check out these five Colorado attractions that won't break the bank.

 Take an adventure on one of the world's best nature-made roller coasters, the ride along Rocky Mountain National Park's Trail Ridge Road.
 Open from Memorial Day to late autumn, the scenic byway — topping out at 12,183 feet above sea level — is the highest continuous paved road in the United States.
-Kids love being the first to spot a ptarmigan or bighorn sheep and wildflowers from every color in the rainbow.
+Kids love being the first to spot a ptarmigan or bighorn sheep along with wildflowers from every color in the rainbow.

 2. U.S. Mint Tour